Best Trade Schools in Vermont

 2. Ensure the program meets Vermont licensing requirements

-3. Review job placement rates and employer partnerships
+3. Review employment outcomes (verify with the school) and employer partnerships

 4. Tour labs and training facilities